-6.4.1 The faculty of medicine has a policy describing the research facilities and areas of research priorities at the institution, as well as the relationship between research and teaching.

-6.4.2 The interrelationship between research and teaching is reflected in the study programme and in the current course offerings.
-The students are encouraged and prepared to participate in dental research and development.
+- 6.4.1 The faculty of medicine has a policy describing the research facilities and areas of research priorities at the institution, as well as the relationship between research and teaching. - 6.4.2 The interrelationship between research and teaching is reflected in the study programme and in the current course offerings.
+The students are encouraged and prepared to participate in medical research and development.

-There is a clear research strategy, formulating research priorities for a 4-year period in the faculty of medicine.
-SMD has increased its overall research performance and has the potential for a leading position in some of their research fields internationally.

-Fostering of interest in research among undergraduates is mainly a personal initiative.
-A more structured information strategy directed towards the students could help to raise interest in an academic career.
+The faculty of medicine of the University of Geneva has a leading position in research internationally.
+There is a clear research strategy, formulating research priorities for a 4-year period.
+The fostering of interest in research among undergraduates is mainly a personal initiative (e.g. by Prof. Kiss), while the PREM is also a very positive initiative.
+A more structured information strategy directed towards the students could help to raise interest in a research career, which is needed as the number of MDs active in research is presently decreasing.
 The expert panel noted that the students do not have a comprehensive idea of the research activities within the faculty.
 There is no strategic approach in order to encourage students to participate in medical research and development.

 The standards on research are fulfilled, except for the encouragement of students to participate in medical research and development (6.4.2 partially fulfilled).
-The expert panel notes that a systematic information strategy on opportunities for research is lacking and recommends that the faculty addresses this deficit, in order to stimulate future dentists to engage in an academic career.
+The expert panel notes that a systematic information strategy on opportunities for research is lacking and recommends that the faculty addresses this deficit, in order to stimulate future MDs to engage in research.